1j01/mopaint/README.md

 and/or relate to tools, like a mop (which is sort of like a big brush) - _Mop - ain't_ that great? :P

+#### Development

+This project is built with [React](https://reactjs.org/), for now anyway.

+I picked it because reactivity is a big part of the vision for the project.
+That said, I am building a reactivity system with this project, so...
+I won't be using React for the reactivity of the core system, and I do have a pipe dream of a fully themeable UI, with brush strokes attached to UI elements, themeable with the app itself.

+ESLint is used for linting, and VS Code is used for formatting.
+Not prettier, I hate prettier.
+I find it to be _literally always uglier_.
+VS Code team, plz make CLI for the formatter, it's so good.

+Run code quality checks: `npm run lint` (runs eslint and cspell spell checker)

+Run the development server: `npm start`

 [JS Paint]: https://github.com/1j01/jspaint/
 [Apparatus]: http://aprt.us/
 [Doodal]: https://dood.al/